kanwardeepika91/terraform/README.md

-  8c) The structure and output of the commands is specifically tailored to work well with the common Unix utilities such as grep, awk, etc. We recommend using those tools to perform more advanced state tasks.
+  8c) The structure and output of the commands is specifically tailored to work well with the common Unix utilities such as grep, awk, etc. We recommend using those tools to perform more advanced state tasks

   8d)Subcommands:
     list                List resources in the state